 Walk across the Brooklyn Bridge from Manhattan and you’ll end up in DUMBO – Down Under the Manhattan Bridge Overpass.
 This relatively small and walkable neighbourhood punches above its weight in must do experiences.

-- An art gallery not to miss is Masters Project, specializing in relatively unknown local and international artists.
+7. An art gallery not to miss is Masters Project, specialising in relatively unknown local and international artists.

 Could this be the year the dream comes true?
 Having spent the last 2 out of 3 Christmas’s in New York visiting friends I decided on the spur of the moment it was time to head back there again and this time to share.